My.EOU Portal Current Students Faculty/Staff

 Education: Northwest Nazarene University, Master of Education Leadership; Eastern Oregon University, Bachelor’s of Science in Elementary Education.

-Biography: George has over 15 years of experience working in education as an elementary school teacher, administrator and coach.
+Biography: George has over 20 years of experience working in education as an elementary school teacher, administrator, and coach.
 Prior to his current post with the La Grande School District, he was the Assistant Superintendent/Director of Special Education at Morrow County School District.
-He also previously served as the Assistant Principal at Riverside Jr/Sr High School.